HadasaK1/DROP-DEEP/README.md

 DROP-DEEP is a polygenic risk score tool that based on dimensionality reduction with principal component analysis (PCA) and a deep neural network prediction model (DNN).

 steps 1-7 should be to be done for each of the chromosomes separately.
+Steps 3 and 5 should be to be done o the training set and the test set separately.

 1. The first step is to create the plink bed, bim, fam files, filter the samples and the SNPs according to your pre-processing parameters.
 Splite here your bed files to training and test files in order to train your NN.